anhaidgroup/active_matcher/examples/advance-example.md

 #### Solution 2: Continuous Labeling

 In this solution, we get rid of the notion of "iteration".
 Specifically, we maintain a bucket P of examples that have been labeled so far, and a bucket Q of informative unlabeled examples.
-We then continuously run two background processes:
+We then continuously run two processes:

-1. Whenever the user can label, we take an example from Q, present it to the user to label, then put the labeled example into bucket P.
+1. Whenever the user can label, we take an example from bucket Q, present it to the user to label, then put the labeled example into bucket P.
 2. Whenever bucket P has grown by a certain amount (of newly labeled examples), we retrain a matcher M using all examples in P (recall that all of these examples have been labeled), apply M to the unlabeled examples in the candidate set to select a set of informative examples, say 10, then put these examples into bucket Q.

-With a little bit of coordination, bucket Q will never be empty.
+With a little bit of coordination, bucket Q is not likely to ever be empty.
 So the user can label non-stop by just taking examples from Q. When the user has labeled 500-600 examples, say, he or she can stop, terminating the labeling process.
 We then train a final matcher M using all examples that have been labeled so far (that is, those in bucket P), then apply M to all examples in the candidate set to predict match/no-match.

 The informative examples that this solution presents to the user (to label) may not be as "informative" as those selected by the solution where active learning runs in iterations.
 So the user may have to label slightly more examples to obtain the same matching accuracy.
 Our experiments however show that the difference is negligible, and this solution clearly provides a better user experience, because the user does not have to wait in between labeling for the next example to label.

+We call the previous solution where active learning runs in iteration as doing *"batch active learning"* (because the user labels examples in batches), to contrast with the current solution which does *"continuous active learning"*.

 ##### Using Continuous Labeling (CL)